mdwelker10/discord-bot-aigis/README.md

 <!-- omit in toc -->
 # Aigis
 A multi-purpose Discord bot I made for fun because I like programming and I like Persona.
 She just does a bunch of silly things I thought would be neat to implement and perhaps useful too.
-And yes, Aigis will addresses you with the "-san" honorific.
+And yes, Aigis will address you with the "-san" honorific.
 <br>
 <br>
 You can join [the "official" Aigis Discord support server](https://discord.gg/CQyQYXBtca) for questions or feature requests.
 If you want to hang out and have more casual chats you can also join [another discord server](https://discord.com/invite/hpyeSZ4XCU) I am more active in.
 That is where I use Aigis' functionality.